A teenager and her young brother, alone in the Australian bush, meet a young aborigine performing an initiation ritual. They choose to follow him.

 I must have seen Walkabout in the late 70's growing up in rural Victoria Australia on television .
 I remember being transfixed by the beautiful David Gulpilil and Jenny Agutter and the fébrile ambience of their dance.
 The transformation of the young boy in a school uniform into a dot-painted cosmic explorer.
 I had no references for such a film.
 Silent for the most or a one way conversation,and yet it's very much about communication on the deepest level.
 The image of the indigenous people ran at odds to what was being taught in schools at the time of its release in 1971.
 Repatriation was decades away.
 That it was directed and shot by Europeans impacted enormously on the result.
 A beautiful embracing open-armed and sumptuous meditation.
 It still blows my mind.

-Directed by: Nicolas Roeg.
-Produced by: Si Litvinoff.
-Screenplay by: Edward Bond.
+Direction: Nicolas Roeg.
+Production: Si Litvinoff.
+Screenplay: Edward Bond.
 Editing: Antony Gibbs, Alan Pattillo.
 Photography: Nicolas Roeg.
 Music by: John Barry.
 With: Jenny Agutter, Luc Roeg, David Gulpilil.

 8 September 2019 18:45

 In the presence of Warren Ellis